Mamata wishes gymnast Pranati Nayak success in Tokyo Olympics | Law-Order

 ''Pranati hails from a small town in Medinipur.
 Owing to her hard work, she has already won many accolades and I am confident of her success this time as well!,'' she added.

-The 26-year-old Pranati, daughter of a bus conductor, is the second woman gymnast from India to qualify for the Olympic Games.
+The 26-year-old Pranati, daughter of a bus conductor, is the second Indian woman gymnast after Dipa Karmakar to qualify for the Olympic Games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)